raandaa/Asp.Net-MVC/README.md

 # Asp.Net-MVC
-User Login Logout with SQL Database
+User Login Logout with SQL Database using session in Asp.Net MVC